Fringe Programme Style Guide

 east Asia; eastern, but the East End of London

-north London, north Wales, north-west England, etc. northern,
+north Wales, north-west England, etc. northern, northerner

-south London, south-west England, the south-east, south Wales,
+south-west England, the south-east, south Wales, etc.

 Highlands and Islands